 Yes, the food you eat fuels your cells, muscles, tissues and brain.
 It gives you the energy to move, grow, heal and think.
 But, I consider it to be secondary to all the other things in life that fuel, feed and nourish you.

 Consider this – You have the most clean, healthy diet, but suffer through a meaningless job everyday, dread coming home to a loveless relationship, waste each night in front of mindless TV, or have no real connections or support systems.
-While you’re fueling your body with healthy, nutrient dense food, you are no where from living a healthy life full of vitality.
+While you’re fuelling your body with healthy, nutrient-dense food, you are no where from living a healthy life full of vitality.

-What I believe to be our primary foods are things like meaningful and purposeful work, loving caring relationships, a spiritual connection of some sort, keeping our bodies active, self care – these are the things that really nourish us on deeper levels.
+What I believe to be our primary foods are things like meaningful and purposeful work, loving caring relationships, a spiritual connection of some sort, keeping our bodies active and self care – these are the things that really nourish us on deeper levels.

 Can you remember a time when you were deeply in love?
 Rainbows, butterflies, and moon beams.
 Everything was exciting and new.
 The first kiss, your lover’s touch, gazing into their eyes.
 You felt like you were floating on air.
 The love, passion and excitement was enough to keep you going.
 You may have forgot about food and were high on life.